RESIDENT: Anti-Neuronal Cell Surface Antibodies in Treatment Resistant Schizophrenia

 - To provide an overview of the relationship between autoimmunity and schizophrenia;

-- To provide data on the prevalence of clinically relevant, anti-neuronal cell surface antibodies in treatment resistant schizophrenia;
+- To highlight the relevance of screening for anti-neuronal antibodies in treatment resistant schizophrenia;

-- To discuss the clinical implications of such findings, and to identify future research directions related to other relevant bio-markers.
+- To discuss the clinical implications of such research, and future directions.

 - Khandaker GM, Cousins L, Deakin J, Lennox BR, Yolken R, Jones PB.
 Inflammation and immunity in schizophrenia: implications for